serverlessworkflow/specification/specification.md

 a transaction (a strict undo).
 Compensating a workflow state which has successfully completed might involve multiple logical steps and thus is part of the overall business logic that must be defined within the workflow itself.
 To explain this let's use our previous example and say that when our customer made the item purchase, our workflow has sent her/him a confirmation email.
-In the case we need to compensate this purchase, we cannot just "undo" the confirmation email sent.
+In the case, to compensate this purchase, we cannot just "undo" the confirmation email sent.
 Instead, we want to send a second email to the customer which includes purchase cancellation information.